 In preparation for Music in Our Schools Month, we are reposting this article on the importance of advocating for the arts as core content areas in our schools.

 Let me put on my advocacy hat for a moment.
-This stems from a recent conversation I had in which the arts were referred to as “non-core.”
-And while I understood the intent of the definition, in this instance, was to differentiate between arts content and math/ELA/science content, it raised a question: are the arts core or not?
+This stems from a recent conversation I had where the arts were referred to as “non-core.”
+While I understood the intent of the definition, in this instance, was to differentiate between arts content and math/ELA/science content.
+It raised a question: are the arts core or not?
 Other variations of this “non-core” distinction are “non-essential” or “non-academic.”
 Is this really the case?
 Are our students spending valuable instructional minutes engaged in work that is not academic?
 Where do the arts fit in, especially when beginning to build connections to other content areas?

 P21, in defining their Framework for 21st Century Learning, states that “within the context of core knowledge instruction, students must also learn the essential skills for success in today’s world, such as critical thinking, problem solving, communication, and collaboration.”
 That’s where the focus is in our schools.
 We keep hearing the phrase “college and career ready.”
 We are preparing students for a future we cannot predict, for jobs that don’t exist yet, and with that in mind, it is essential that we are preparing students for lifelong learning in all content areas and for all kinds of careers, including those in the arts.